 Salsa is my secret weapon on busy nights.
 It’s a one stop shop for adding tons of flavor, without having to dice, chop, and measure out a million ingredients.
 Everything you need is inside that one jar.
-It just makes dinner so easy.
+It just makes weeknight dinners so easy.
 Give this Creamy Salsa Chicken Skillet a try, and you’ll be a believer.

 If you’re a fan of my Slow Cooker Taco Chicken Bowls, you’ll probably love this Creamy Salsa Chicken Skillet as well.
 It’s the same flavors, but faster and a little creamier. ;) If you didn’t remember to get the slow cooker going before you left for work in the morning, you can still whip up an almost identical dish in a skillet, in under 30 minutes.